rw-r-r-0644/vikectf24-writeups/cursed/README.md

 ..success!

 ### Dynamic analysis of the binary
 Now that we got the binary to run in Qiling, we can analyze its behaviour after it reads the flag from stdin.
-If you've never used Qiling before, here's an example script that may be used as a starting point: [insert gist here]; see [docs.qiling.io](docs.qiling.io) for reference.
+If you've never used Qiling before, here's an example script that may be used as a starting point: [qiling-analyze.py](./scripts/qiling-analyze.py); see [docs.qiling.io](docs.qiling.io) for reference.
 Through the script we can obtain a ton of information about the behaviour of the program; the key is now in filtering the specific bits we're interested about.

 #### Searching for the encrypted flag